Breaking Down the Smollet Case - December 10th, Hour 2

 I mean, I really think that this is like a greater scheme.

-Because the complete and total capitulation of just the way, the United States way of just you know, fighting for freedom and standing up for what's right, and now how everything just seems to be upside down and turned inside out.
+Like he was the perfect pulling to put us the front for whatever they're trying to do because the complete and total capitulation of just the way, the United States way of just, you know, fighting for freedom and standing up for what's right.

-This all seems to be just far too easy for everyone to go along and and I mean, literally, Biden, when he had that question with Deucey, where he's like, What are you talking about?
+And I mean, literally, Biden, when he had that question with Ducey, where he's like, what are you talking about?

 We're not sending all that money over to illegal immigrants.

-And two days later, he's like, Oh, I misspoke.
+And two days later, he's like, oh, I misspoke.

 Yes, we are.